ZonghaoLi777/githubTrending/README.md

 ## Python

+* 【2025-03-15】[simular-ai / Agent-S](https://github.com/simular-ai/Agent-S) - Agent S: an open agentic framework that uses computers like a human
 * 【2025-03-14】[microsoft / TRELLIS](https://github.com/microsoft/TRELLIS) - Official repo for paper "Structured 3D Latents for Scalable and Versatile 3D Generation" (CVPR'25).
 * 【2025-03-12】[yuruotong1 / autoMate](https://github.com/yuruotong1/autoMate) - Like Manus, Computer Use Agent(CUA) and Omniparser, we are computer-using agents.AI-driven local automation assistant that uses natural language to make computers work by themselves
 * 【2025-03-11】[thalissonvs / pydoll](https://github.com/thalissonvs/pydoll) - Pydoll is a library for automating chromium-based browsers without a WebDriver, offering realistic interactions.
 It supports Python's asynchronous features, enhancing performance and enabling event capturing and simultaneous web scraping.